opnx-github/opnx-api-client/README.md

 # Java Opnx API

-opnx-api-client is a lightweight Java library , providing complete API coverage, and supporting synchronous and asynchronous requests, as well as event streaming using WebSockets.
+opnx-api-client is a lightweight Java library, providing complete API coverage, and supporting synchronous and asynchronous requests, as well as event streaming using WebSockets.

 ## Features
 * Support for synchronous and asynchronous REST requests to all stream endpoints.